-Tony was always good at improvising and could put the government to shame when it comes to recycling initiatives: some of the early sheds were built from firewood and even coffin-boards.
+Tony was excellent at improvising and could put any government to shame when it comes to recycling initiatives: some of the early sheds were built from firewood and even coffin-boards.

 Jeff was ‘hatched out‘ on the farm, the youngest of a brood of 4, having 3 older sisters.
 It became apparent from a very early age that farming was in Jeffrey’s blood.
 He would tackle just about any outdoor work apart from milking the goats which his sisters were better at doing.